How to max out your first 7 days on Disney Plus

 Fill those Marvel and Star Wars gaps

-On the seventh day, you’re going to want to do two things: decide if you want to cancel or not (or be charged the $6.99 subscription fee the next day) and make a list of missing movies from your Marvel and Star Wars repertoire.
+On the seventh day, you’re going to want to make a list of missing movies from your Marvel and Star Wars repertoire.

-Look, there’s just no way you will be able to binge every Marvel or Star Wars movie today.
-But, it’s as good an opportunity you’ll get to catch up on the flicks you missed, without paying a cent.
+Look, there’s just no way you will be able to binge every Marvel or Star Wars movie on the seventh day.
+But, it’s as good a time as any to start catching up.

 We know for a fact that a lot of Star Wars fans noped out of seeing Solo in cinemas.

-Take this literal free time to catch up on some of the more under-loved entries in the world’s two biggest franchises.
+Take this time to catch up on some of the more under-loved entries in the world’s two biggest franchises.

 Bonus Day 8: Sign up to another streaming service free trial and do it all again

-Every streaming service in Australia offers a free trial, except for Netflix.
-If you’re housebound like most of Australia, there’s no better time to take each service for a test drive to at least stream the most popular exclusives on offer.
+Almost every streaming service in Australia offers a free trial, except for Netflix and Disney Plus.
+There’s no better time to take each service for a test drive to at least stream the most popular exclusives on offer.
 We’ve got round-ups for days here at Reviews.org so have a browse through our top picks to decide which free trials are worth your time.